 Frank Bridge - The Complete Works (PHM Publishing, 2016)

-The British Brass Band, ed.
-Trevor Herbert - contributor of chapter on the 20th century entitled Building a Repertoire (Oxford University Press, 2000)
+The British Brass Band , ed.
+Trevor Herbert - contributor of chapter on the 20th century entitled Building a Repertoire (Oxford University Press, 2000) George

-Landscapes of the Mind, ed.
-George Odam, contributor on the wind and brass music of John McCabe (Ashgate, 2007)
+of the Mind , George Odam, contributor to the wind and brass music of John McCabe (Ashgate, 2007)

 Variations on a Life, the life and music of Wilfred Heaton (in progress)